mr4tt/zotbot/README.md

 - [Lightning Talk: Git add -p](https://gist.github.com/mattlewissf/9958704) - Lightning Talk: Git add -p .
 GitHub Gist: instantly share code, notes, and snippets.

 - [Developer Roadmaps](https://roadmap.sh/) - Community driven roadmaps, articles and guides for developers to grow in their career.

+- [Welcome to the Worlds Shortest Threat Modeling Course](https://www.youtube.com/watch?v=2pvprvsr1lo) - This video frames the course and sets expectations about when it will be most valuable: When you're learning threat modeling by doing, and need to orient yourself to what you're doing and why.
+This can happen because the folks teaching think you know more than you do, or they've forgotten what it was to be a novice.

 - [Scroll-driven Animations](https://scroll-driven-animations.style) - A bunch of demos and tools to show off Scroll-driven Animations